OceanCare and Trash Hero World

 Constance is 9 years old and lives in China.
 Together with her mother, she recently cleaned up on the Great Wall of China.
 Her inspiration had been the pictures of weekly cleanups coming from Trash Hero Hua Hin (Thailand), and she therefore decided to do the same in China for a day.

-If everyone did their little part like Constance we would be facing a far less littered world than we are now.
+If everyone did their little part like Constance the world would be a much better place.
 Thank you Constance & mother for the inspiration!

 read more